 DO NOT wait until the last week of the registration period to enter, as heavy demand may result in website delays.
 No late entries or paper entries will be accepted.

 The law allows only one entry per person during each registration period – Individuals with more than one entry will be disqualified.
 The Department of State uses sophisticated technology to detect multiple entries.

-Beginning May 7, 2019, DV-2020 entrants will be able to use their unique confirmation number provided at registration to check the online Entrant Status Check at www.dvlottery.state.gov to see if their entry was selected.
+Entrants will be able to use their unique confirmation number provided at registration to check the online Entrant Status Check at dvlottery.state.gov to see if their entry was selected.

-It is very important for entrants to keep a record of their unique confirmation number until at least September 30, 2020.
+It is very important for entrants to keep a record of their unique confirmation number.
+DV- 2025 selections will be made in May 2024.
 The confirmation number is the only way to check whether an entry has been selected and to obtain visa application and appointment information, if selected.
 The unique confirmation number helps to protect DV entrants against fraud, malfeasance, and problems with the mail.

 To learn more, follow the Department of State link: Fraud Warning

 1. Can I still apply if I was not born in a qualifying country?